A new classical solution in SU(2) Yang-Mills gauge theory: Main part

-Houghtom et al. ~\cite{Ho} made the suggestion to take the similarities of magnetic monopoles and skyrmions literally and adapt an idea of Donaldson ~\cite{Do} to classify and determine t'Hooft magnetic monopole solutions by introducing rational maps $R: S^2 \rightarrow S^2 $.
-In a seminal paper Arafune et al. ~\cite{Ar} showed, that in a certain gauge, the tHooft-Polyakov monopoles ~\cite{tH} are topologically classified by the Brouwer degree, the mapping being the Higgs field where the $\phi^a$ are a triple of unit length Higgs fields because we look at a SO(3) Yang-Mills Higgs theory.
-The field theory is defined on $R^3$ but the origin can be deleted to avoid singularities.
-But $R^3$-0 is a deformation retract of $S^2 $.
-On the other side, the Higgs-field fullfills the condition $\phi^a \phi^a =$ const which defines a $S^2$ in field space.
-Hence the Higgs field defines a mapping The Higgs field transforms under SO(3) as a vector and is left invariant by the subgroup SO(2).
-Hence all points reached by $\phi^a$ are equivalent to $\frac{SO(3)}{SO(2)} =S^2$.
-All mappings $\phi^a$ are classified by $\pi_2 (SO(3)/SO(2)) $ All this carries over in a one to one fashion to the two dimensional sigma model (or Heisenberg Ferromagnet) ~\cite{H} All classical solutions with nontrivial Brouwer degree are given by rational functions, i.e., algebraic mappings where z is the coordinate parametrizing the Riemann sphere = $S^2$.
+where z is the coordinate parametrizing the Riemann sphere = $S^2$.
 Hence, as in the case of monopoles due to the description of Donaldson, here, we have rational mappings.
 The Skyrmions are produced by suspending the mappings $\phi^a :S^2 \rightarrow S^2 $ to mappings U:$S^3 \rightarrow S^3$, U being the Skyrme function. ~\cite{Sk}.
 The author feels, that this is a more natural junction than with magnetic monopoles, also since the Skyrme model is in fact a nonlinear sigma model.
-So, skyrmions should be gotten by suspension of spin wave solutions ~\cite{H}.
+So, Skyrmions should be gotten by suspension of spin wave solutions ~\cite{H}.
 Also, according to the article of Arafune et al., depending on the gauge, the magnetic charge of the t'Hooft monopole is carried either by the Higgs or by the gauge field.
 This makes t'Hooft monopoles to the opinion of the author interesting objects in a mathematical sense but it seems to him that they are unrealistic.
+Since the new classical solution ~\cite{Ha} is generated by a mapping $\phi :S^4 \rightarrow S^3 $, which is in turn generated by the Hopf mapping of Hopf index 1 ~\cite{Ho}, it is natural to ask: What is the connection between the classical solution of Yang-Mills theory and Hopfions ~\cite{Fa}.
+Hopfions are solitons generated by Hopf mappings, gaining their stability from $\pi_3 (S^2) = Z$, that means, Hopf mappings are homotopically nontrivial.
+In contrast to, for instance, instantons, their topological charge is not the mapping degree, i.e., how often is $S^{2n-1}$ mapped on $S^n$, but by a topological invariant, called linking number, defined in the context of Hopf bundles by Hopf ~\cite{Ho}.